ricardonrcu/HVcMO/README.md

 Maree S.C., Alderliesten T., Thierens D., and Bosman, P.A.N., "Benchmarking HillVallEA for the GECCO 2019 Competition on Multimodal Optimization", arXiv preprint, arXiv:1907.10988, 2019.

-Maree S.C., Alderliesten T., Thierens D., and Bosman, P.A.N., "Real-Valued Evolutionary Multi-Modal Optimization driven by Hill-Valley Clustering", In Proceedings of the Genetic and Evolutionary Computation Conference (GECCO-2018), Kyoto, Japan, pp. 857–864, 2018. https://doi.org/10.1145/3205455.3205477
+Maree S.C., Alderliesten T., Thierens D., and Bosman, P.A.N., "Real-Valued Evolutionary Multi-Modal Optimization driven by Hill-Valley Clustering", In Proceedings of the Genetic and Evolutionary Computation Conference (GECCO 2018), Kyoto, Japan, pp. 857–864, 2018. https://doi.org/10.1145/3205455.3205477

 # How does HVcMO modifies HillVallEA?